swiftlang/swift/docs/Pattern Matching.rst

 When type theorists consider a programming language, we break it down like this:

 * What are the kinds of fundamental and derived types in the language?
-* For each type, what are its introduction rules , i.e. how do you get values of that type?
+* For each type, what are its introduction rules, i.e. how do you get values of that type?
-* For each type, what are its elimination rules , i.e. how do you use values of that type?
+* For each type, what are its elimination rules, i.e. how do you use values of that type?

 Swift has a pretty small set of types right now:

 * Fundamental types: currently i1, i8, i16, i32, and i64; eventually
   float and double; maybe others.
-* Functions.
+* Function types.
 * Tuples.
-Heterogenous fixed-length aggregates.
-Swift's system provides two basic kinds: positional and labelled.
+Heterogenous fixed-length products.
+Swift's system provides two basic kinds of element: positional and labelled.
 * Arrays.
 Homogenous fixed-length aggregates.
-* Algebraic data types (ADTs), introduce by oneof .
-Closed disjoint unions of heterogenous fixed-length aggregates.
+* Algebraic data types (ADTs), introduce by oneof.
+Nominal closed disjoint unions of heterogenous types.
+* Struct types.
+Nominal heterogenous fixed-length products.
+* Class types.
+Nominal, subtypeable heterogenous fixed-length products with identity.
+* Protocol and protocol-composition types.
+Existential types restricted to a single variable which must also be the head type, i.e. more formally :math:`\exists y : P1, P2 . y`.

+In addition, each of the nominal types can be made generic; this doesn't affect the overall introduction/elimination design because an "unapplied" generic type isn't first-class (intentionally), and an "applied" generic type behaves essentially like a non-generic type (also intentionally).

-Adding generics won't affect this, because "unapplied" generic types aren't first-class, and "applied" generic types are always one of the above (probably always ADTs, but it doesn't matter here).
-But adding any other kind of type (vectors seem likely) means we need to consider its intro/elim rules.
+The point is that adding any other kind of type (e.g. SIMD vectors) means that we need to consider its intro/elim rules.

 For most of these, intro rules are just a question of picking syntax, and we don't really need a document for that.
 So let's talk elimination.
 Generally, an